 - Log in to DSM using an account belonging to the administrator group.

-- Go to Main Menu > Control Panel > Network > DSM Settings.
+- Go to Control Panel > Network > DSM Settings.

 - Tick the Enable HTTPS connection box and then click Apply.

-- If you would like to automatically redirect all HTTP connections to HTTPS, you can tick the Automatically redirect HTTP connections to HTTPS (Web Station and Photo Station excluded) box, and then click Apply.
+- To automatically redirect all HTTP connections to HTTPS, you can tick the Automatically redirect HTTP connections to HTTPS (Web Station and Photo Station excluded) box, and then click Apply.

 - Wait a moment while the Synology NAS restarts network settings.